 “After about 20 treatments my angina was completely gone and I went back to an active life that included walking three rounds of golf a week.
 I have stayed active all these years and my angina never came back.”

 We are the first to admit that these are anecdotes.
-Most physicians would discount such stories as meaningless, but coupled with data from the TACT trial, one must assume that some people do get benefit from EDTA chelation therapy.
+Most physicians would discount such stories as meaningless, but coupled with data from the original TACT trial, one might assume that some people get benefit from EDTA chelation therapy.
+Then again, the TACT2 trial does not show any cardiovascular benefit when EDTA is combined with high-dose vitamin and mineral supplements.

-Please share your own experience below and vote on this article at the top of the page.
+Please share your own experience below and share this article with anyone you think might appreciate it.